Finance and Lending Jargon – Terminology.

 A reduced interest rate offered usually for the first year of the loan, after which the loan will revert to a standard rate.
 Also known as a discount rate.

 A loan taken out for the purpose of buying an investment property.
-Investment loans often have features which you would not normally use on an owner occupied home loan, such as making interest only payments or paying interest in advance.
+Investment loans often have features which you would not normally use on an owner-occupied home loan, such as making interest-only payments or paying interest in advance.

 Any property purchased for the sole purpose of earning a return on the investment, either in the form of rent or capital gain.

 A form of property ownership where the interest is equal between all parties.
-The right of survivorship is a feature of join tenancy, meaning that an interest passes automatically to the surviving party upon death.
+The right of survivorship is a feature of joint tenancy, meaning that an interest passes automatically to the surviving party upon death.

 Lenders Mortgage Insurance (LMI)

 This is insurance that protects the lender if the borrower defaults on the loan.
 It is required for loans the lender may consider risky.
-For example when the amount to be borrowed is over 80% of the property value.
+For example, when the amount to be borrowed is over 80% of the property value.
 This form of insurance provides no protection to the borrower.